polaris-slo-cloud/polaris-demos/efficiency-demo/docs/Application-Scenario.md

 Please note, that the demo scaling components expect values between 0 and 100, whereas the dataset is between 0 and 1.
 The reactive approach simply multiplies the number by 100, while the proactive approach multiplies the final inference result of the AI service by 100.

+## Polaris Load Simulator

+The [data-exporter application](https://github.com/polaris-slo-cloud/polaris/tree/master/python/exporters/csvreader/exporter) acts as our load simulator.
+Its purpose is to read from a `csv` file and gets scraped by Prometheus.
+The load simulator returns per scrape one row and starts to read the file again from the beginning.
+Therefore, the application will cycle continously over the csv file that is contained in the container.
+At the moment, it only supports the [columns](https://github.com/polaris-slo-cloud/polaris/blob/master/python/exporters/csvreader/exporter/csvreader.py#L114) defined for our resource efficiency model and the csv has to be included during container build time.

+During the demo application the efficiency (and its corresponding low level metrics) are repeatedly returned to Prometheus indefinitely.